 TMC has entered into a Master Insurance Agreement between CPE and Lonpac Insurance Bhd (the “Master Insurance Agreement”) for the purpose of insuring, among other things, the Student.
 This Master Insurance Agreement sets out, among other things, the events under which students are indemnified for their Course fees paid to TMC.FPS-Certificate

-TMC has in place a Medical Insurance (MI) scheme for all its students as required by CPE under the EduTrust certification scheme.
+TMC has in place a Medical Insurance (MI) scheme for all its students.
 This medical insurance scheme will minimally provide for an annual coverage limit of not less than S$20,000 per student, at least B1 ward in government and restructured hospitals and 24 hours coverage in Singapore and overseas (if student is involved in school-related activities) throughout the course duration.

-Full-time Local/Permanent Resident or non-Student Pass International students who are protected by their own medical insurance in Singapore can opt out of the aforementioned medical insurance scheme.
-Evidence of the medical insurance must be produced prior to course admission.
-This Medical Insurance scheme is not mandatory for part-time students.
+Local/Permanent Resident or non-Student Pass International students who are protected by their own medical insurance in Singapore can opt out of the aforementioned medical insurance scheme.

 Payment can be made in full (for courses that are 12 months or less) or by instalments according to a predetermined plan, in accordance with CPE regulations.
 We do not require Students to pay any deposit or initial down payment for the enrolment of Courses.